tenpureto/tenpureto/docs/guide/authoring/index.md

 Sometimes you want to have files in the template repository that shouldn't end up in generated projects.
 The typical examples are README files, or a CI pipeline definition (if the template uses a different CI system than the target projects).
-You can list these files in the `conflicts` section using the same pattern format as is used for [gitignore](https://git-scm.com/docs/gitignore#_pattern_format) files.
+You can list these files in the `excludes` section using the same pattern format as is used for [gitignore](https://git-scm.com/docs/gitignore#_pattern_format) files.